-She first became interested in sustainability in business in 1999 while living in Koh Tao, Thailand and working as a Dive Master.
+Heather first became interested in sustainability in business in 1999 while living in Koh Tao, Thailand and working as a Dive Master.
 Diving every day in the same waters, she became aware that the two interconnected economies of fishing and tourism could benefit from understanding sustainable business practices.
-In 2000, she co-founded Save the Reef foundation, a non-profit organization educating local fishermen on environmental impacts — an organization that still exists today.
+In 2000, she co-founded Save the Reef foundation, a non-profit organization educating local fishermen on environmental impacts.

 In his role as Communications Associate, Miguel is responsible for the creation and distribution of CTSBC’s external communications.
 Prior to CTSBC, Miguel worked at Naugatuck Valley Community College where he helped to develop and launch a new state-funded program to aid and mentor students of color who are on academic probation.
 Miguel’s contributions helped to secure funding beyond the pilot.
 He particularly enjoyed helping students develop confidence and study skills that improved academic performance and enabled them to fulfill their aspirations.